Consolidated PBY Catalina in New Zealand service: Postwar period

 In July 1952, No. 6 Squadron was reformed at Hobsonville, as part of the Territorial Air Force (TAF), and it was initially equipped with two Catalinas brought out of storage.
 Its main function was for training of TAF personnel for maritime reconnaissance but it initially also prepared flying crew for the Short Sunderlands that were shortly to come into service.

-Anecdotally, by the early 1950s the Catalinas were not suitable for its maritime reconnaissance role, particularly in respect of hunting submarines as it lacked the necessary equipment for detecting submarines.
+Anecdotally, by the early 1950s the Catalinas were not suitable for the maritime reconnaissance role they were expected to fulfill, particularly in respect of hunting submarines as the aircraft lacked the necessary equipment for detecting submarines.
 It was increasingly apparent that the Catalinas were inadequate to carry out New Zealand's defence treaty obligations to surveil the South West Pacific region, as required under the ANZUS Pact signed in 1951.
 The New Zealand government had purchased 16 Short Sunderland MR5 flying boats as part of its first major postwar purchase of aircraft for the RNZAF.
 These were to replace the Catalinas of No. 5 Squadron and the arrival of the first two Sunderlands at Laucala Bay on 13 June 1953 began the phasing out of the older aircraft.
 By this time, only two Catalinas remained in service with the squadron and in October, the last one returned to Hobsonville where it was placed in storage.
 Back in New Zealand, No. 6 Squadron continued to operate its Catalinas up until April 1954, when the last three aircraft of the type were placed in storage.

 Disposal

-In 1952, 27 of the Catalinas that were being stored at Hobsonville were all broken up for scrap.
+In 1952, 27 of the Catalinas that were stored at Hobsonville were all broken up for scrap.
 This included all 15 of the surviving PBY-5s.
 With Nos.
 5 and 6 Squadrons ceasing to use the Catalina, 12 examples were left in storage at Hobsonville.
 Six of these were sold for scrap in 1954 while the remainder were disposed of two years later.
 Of these, all but one was sold to a metal smelting yard.
 The last Catalina was purchased with the intention of converting it to a boat once the wings were removed.
 Stored at the purchaser's property in Northland, the plan never came to fruition and it was subsequently sold for scrap metal in the 1960s.